brintharaj/High-Order-Discriminant-Analysis/README.md

 The reference paper can be found at this link: https://www.jstage.jst.go.jp/article/nolta/1/1/1_1_37/_article .

-High order discriminant analysis (HODA) is especially useful to decompose high dimensional data structure, pattern recognition, and to reduce the risk of overfitting for image segmentation/detection tasks.
+High order discriminant analysis (HODA) is especially useful to decompose high dimensional data structure, often present when working with datasets such as images.
+It can be used for pattern recognition, and to reduce the risk of overfitting for image segmentation/detection tasks.
 Reducing the original raw data tensor to a lower dimensional representation is also expected to produce significant time savings for model fitting.
+This notebook explores HODA to decompose the image dataset from its original, raw tensor of pixel intensity representation to a lower dimensional structure.

 ## Overview